 - Device must be enrolled in a mobile device manager and owned by the user that you are filtering with Relay.

-Smart Agents for iOS should be installed using Managed Distribution.
+You should install the Smart Agent iOS app using Managed Distribution.
 For more information on Managed Distribution, click here.

 Following installation, you need to configure the Web Content Filter settings within your MDM.